taih304/Linux-Shell/Platforms interaction/Platform as a service.md

 Firebase is Google’s fully-managed platform for rapidly developing and deploying web and mobile applications.​ It is a Platform as a Service utilizing Serverless technology
 ## Realtime Database

+The **Firebase Realtime Database** is a cloud-hosted database.
+Data is stored as JSON and synchronized in realtime to every connected client.

 Read data of ``test.json`` database

 ```sh